How to Troubleshoot and Fix a WordPress Critical Error

 2. Use WordPress error logs and enable debug mode

-The error_log file can be an invaluable resource in the event of a WordPress error message.
-This file records several types of PHP errors, including the aforementioned parse.
+The error_log file can be invaluable when diagnosing a critical error in WordPress.
+This log records several types of PHP errors, including the aforementioned parse.
 Check whether your hosting provider can help you access the error_log file.

 Otherwise, the next best option is to take advantage of the built-in debugging mode.
-Check the wp-config.php file for lines defining WP_DEBUG, WP_DEBUG_DISPLAY, and WP_DEBUG_LOG as false, but replace the false with true to activate debug mode.
+Check the wp-config.php file for lines defining WP_DEBUG, WP_DEBUG_DISPLAY, and WP_DEBUG_LOG as false, then change them to true.
+This will generate a debug.log file inside /wp-content, helping you identify what triggered the WordPress critical error.

 3. Backup your website

-Website backups are a must.
+Website backups are essential for recovery.
 If your site has recently been backed up, you can easily restore files to the most recent version to get your website running as quickly as possible.
-The specifics of this process will depend on your unique backup strategy, but the potential for critical errors alone should have you thinking strongly about upping your backup game.
+Regular backups can prevent data loss and speed up WordPress critical error fixes.
+If you don’t already have one, set up automatic backups moving forward.

 4. Inspect WordPress core files